stefson/GD3D11/README.md

 - Set environment variables "G2_SYSTEM_PATH" and/or "G1_SYSTEM_PATH", which should point to the "system"-folders of the games.
 - Download & install the latest release version of the mod into your game from the latest [WOG](http://forum.worldofplayers.de/forum/forums/104-Editing) D3D11 thread.

 To build GD3D11, open its solution file (.sln) with Visual Studio.
 It will the load all required projects.
-There are multiple build targets, one for release and one for developing / testing, for both games each:
+There are multiple build targets, one for release and one for developing / testing, for both games each, with and without AVX optimization:

 * Gothic 2 Release: "Release"
+* Gothic 2 Release+AVX: "Release_AVX"
 * Gothic 1 Release: "Release_G1"
+* Gothic 1 Release+AVX: "Release_G1_AVX"
 * Gothic 2 Develop: "Release_NoOpt"
 * Gothic 1 Develop: "Release_NoOpt_G1"
+* Gothic 1 Sequel: "Release_G1_12f"
+* Spacer.Net Vobtool: "Space_Net"

 (Note: A real "debug" build is not possible, since mixing debug- and release-DLLs is not allowed, but for the Develop targets optimization is turned off, which makes it possible to use the debugger from Visual Studio with the built DLL when using a Develop target.)